Why Is Progressive Overload Important

 Diet, sleep, stress and monitoring fatigue all play a part in achieving the best results from training.
 Those with a long term plan will have a periodised program that break the weeks, months or years down to smaller timeframes.
 This helps stay on track and manage the workload appropriately.
 These periods will include de-load weeks which allow the body to recover.
 The body can’t cope with constantly overloading every few weeks.

-If you have any questions about a progressive overload or you feel that you’re not quite getting the best out of your program, book online or call us on 07 3352 5116 to see our Exercise Physiologist today!
+If you have any questions about progressive overload or you feel that you’re not quite getting the best out of your program, our physiotherapist team can help!
+Book an appointment online or call us on 07 3352 5116 to see our Exercise Physiologist today!